dariushazimi/git_tutorial/README.md

 To see the changes and differences between updates and master branch run the following:
 	git diff updates master
 >>>>>>> updates
+# Fastforward
+What is git fastforwad?
+When changes are so simple, git will do a fast forward, meaning we will pretend that we never moved away from the master.
+Once the changes are done we can delete the branch

+	git branch -d updates
+	The above command does not remove the history, it just removes the label.